What was it like running a development shop In San Francisco when 729 first got started 15 years ago?

 But how was it different 15 years ago?
 Well, I started this for the wrong reasons.
 I wanted to run screaming from the designers, and do it the right way, and make this programmer’s paradise and all this other nonsense that I don’t necessarily believe anymore.
 That’s been part of the experience.

 It was different in the sense that there was very little work because of the dot-com bust and the post-9/11 economic situation.
-At that time it was also the norm for companies to hire development shops like ours to build their entire application, start to finish, and to continue to pay a outside shop to do that.
+At that time it was also the norm for companies to hire development shops like ours to build their entire application, start to finish, and to continue to pay an outside shop to do that.
 Now we definitely get a lot less “Greenfield” development projects, as people come to us with their basic ideas already formed.

-I still believed that, if you were going to make an agency work, it had to be a one stop shop; that people were looking for across-the-board consulting.
+I still believed that, if you were going to make an agency work, it had to be a one-stop-shop; that people were looking for across-the-board consulting.
 We are a consulting firm that does systems integration, application development, now design, maybe someday marketing.
 All those types of things.
 That didn’t really exist 15 years ago.

 There were people who claimed it did, but they were design and marketing shops who had a programmer or two fenced off in the corner who were overwhelmed, they had created disasters that were really hard to fix.
-These companies could get the big clients.
+These companies could get big clients.
 It’s how we got into working for companies like Suzuki and Verizon.
-We were able to step in and help them with implementation, while learning a ton along the way.
-One of the other big differences, in the dot-com boom, it was time and materials for not a lot in terms of functionality.
+We were able to step in and help them with implementation while learning a ton along the way.
+One of the other big differences, in the dot-com boom, was time and materials for not a lot in terms of functionality.
 We were basically making webpages for big bucks in those days.
 Maybe the webpage processed a form, but overall they were very basic., We were reinventing the wheel with every client, not at all thinking in a modular, library-driven fashion.
 There was no easy way for systems to communicate with each other.
 It was just, “Hey, duct tape and baling wire.
 Get it out the door.
 Let’s collect the checks and move on.”

 It was the Wild West, really, and that applies to how we were dealing with code and how we were dealing with bills, too.
 Integrated quality source control and collaboration just didn’t exist.
 When the dot-com bust happened, a lot of these companies felt like they’d been ripped off.
 They had gotten big bills and had not gotten a lot in exchange for that money.